arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 > resistance leaders are meeting with allies (the Republic).
 The leaders
 > escape, but the Admiral is killed.

+A Family Matter: The Taris Blacklist bounty is a Mandalorian exile named Jicoln Cadera.
+Bloodworthy suggested talking to the local Mandalorian leader, Commander Fett, for any possible leads.
+Travel to the Mandalorian camp north of toxic lake garrison and see what Commander Fett has to say.

+A Friendly Wager: You’ve been given an old Blacklist bounty by the other Grand Champions of the Great Hunt, but the only details that were provided were coordinates matching the location of Taris and a holofrequency to call when you get there.
+Use your ship’s galaxy map to travel to the planet Taris.

+Imperial Bounty: The Imperial government has placed bounties on all Republic settlers on Taris.
+One of these bounties is to deal with the Second Colonial Protectorate.

+To Walk in Dark Places: The Taris Blacklist bounty is a Mandalorian exile named Jicoln Cadera.
+You’ve enlisted Jicoln’s son, Torian, to assist you in tracking the exile down.
+Torian thinks that Jicoln could be holed up somewhere inside the collapsed ruins of Transport Station 5, but the location is absolutely overrun with rakghouls.
+He’s suggested that with the help of a musk he can produce, the two of you could reasonably brave the warren.
+Torian asked you to collect some of the more easily identified, though most unpleasant, ingredients needed to create his special concoction.
+Gather rakghoul fluids, an old rakghoul carcass and rakghoul filth from around the Tularan Marsh.

+Torching the Nest: The Taris Blacklist bounty is a Mandalorian exile named Jicoln Cadera.
+You’ve enlisted Jicoln’s son, Torian, to assist you in tracking the exile down.Torian thinks that Jicoln could be holed up somewhere inside the collapsed ruins of Transport Station 5, but the location is absolutely overrun with rakghouls.
+Torian suggested that with the help of a musk he can produce, the two of you could reasonably brave the warren.
+Against Torian’s advice, you elected not to make the concoction that would make the rakghouls ignore you.
+Enter Transport Station 5 in the Tularan Marsh, and clear a path through the rakghoul-infested area known as Zone Zero.

+Geroya be Haran: Speak to Jicoln Cadera via the holoterminal at his camp to restart this quest.

+Honor or Glory: The Taris Blacklist bounty is a Mandalorian exile named Jicoln Cadera.
+You’ve enlisted Jicoln’s son, Torian, to assist you in tracking the exile down.
+With his help, you were able to find one of Jicoln’s old encampments.
+Jicoln contacted you via an old holocom after you sprung his trap and warned you to leave well enough alone.
+Since you weren’t dissuaded by his threats, Jicoln offered you a chance to face him and sent you coordinates where you may challenge him to the Geroya be Haran.
+Jicoln escaped your last trap, but just barely.
+He’s injured, and without supplies or a safe place to hide, it’s only a matter of time now.
+Track Jicoln through the wetlands.

 ### 1T.
 Smuggler

 > The Smuggler helps Risha find the astrogation chart to help with search for